Vikrant-tyagi-dev/kanban-task-board/README.md

 <!-- Kanban Task Board -->

-A simple Trello-style Kanban board built with React.
+A Trello-style Kanban board built with React.
 Manage your todos visually with drag-and-drop, inline editing, and a clean, responsive UI.

 <!-- Features -->
 - Fetch, create, update, and delete todos using the DummyJSON Todos API
 - Kanban board with vertical lanes: Pending, In Progress, Completed
 - Drag and drop todos between lanes to update their status
-- Inline editing and deletion of todos
+- Inline editing and deletion of todos (after edit, click outside)
+- Add new todo by click + (btn - bottom of each) within the respective lane
 - Responsive and mobile-friendly design
 - Error handling for API failures